Fresh Cheese

 Health Benefits

-- Excellent source of protein for muscle building and repair
+- Excellent source of high-quality complete protein with all essential amino acids, supporting muscle maintenance and tissue repair

-- High in calcium and phosphorus for bone health and density
+- Rich in calcium and phosphorus for bone health and dental integrity

-- Contains probiotics in some varieties, supporting digestive health
+- Contains probiotics in cultured varieties (fromage blanc, buttermilk cheese) supporting digestive health

-- Rich in vitamin B12, essential for nervous system function
+- Provides B vitamins including B12, important for energy metabolism and nervous system function

 Buying Guide